gilpasternak35/Books/readme.md

 ### Moneyball - Michael Lewis

 *Moneyball* is frankly meant for entertainment, but it is a very powerful testimony to the power of algorithmic optimization.
-This book singlehandedly helped me acquire my love of sports analytics.
+This book greatly helped increase my love of sports analytics.